eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-29_translation-and-how-we-tackle-it-affects-the-future-scenario-of-steeemit.md

 - - -

-This page is synchronized from the post: [Translation and how we tackle it affects the future scenario of steeemit](https://steemit.com/@deanliu/translation-and-how-we-tackle-it-affects-the-future-scenario-of-steeemit)
+This page is synchronized from the post: ['Translation and how we tackle it affects the future scenario of steeemit'](https://steemit.com/@deanliu/translation-and-how-we-tackle-it-affects-the-future-scenario-of-steeemit)